-How to use Gaussian Blur in Photoshop
+How to Use Gaussian Blur in Photoshop

-Step 1: Duplicate the Background
+Step 1: Duplicate the Background to Stay Safe

 Whenever you want to edit a photo, you need to duplicate the background.
 This way, you can always go back to the original image if something goes wrong.

-Select the background layer and right click on it.
-Select ‘Duplicate Layer…’
+Select the background layer on the layers panel and right-click on it.
+Select Duplicate Layer.

-Step 2: Create a Path
+Step 2: Create a Path Around Your Object

 If you make a mistake, use shortcut Cmd + Z to go a step back (Ctrl + Z for Windows).